Evertras/simple-homemanager/01-install.md

 # In the future we can get home-manager to do this for us, but bootstrapping for now...
 source $HOME/.nix-profile/etc/profile.d/hm-session-vars.sh
 ```

+Do not read the rest of the docs.
+Do not try the getting started bits.
+Do not
+look for reason or explanation.
+Stay with me, you can go back once you have
+something working.

 ### Make sure it works